linux-chenxing/linux-chenxing.org/index.md

 # SoCs

+Spotted a chip that isn't here?
+Please see [adding new chips](addingnewchips.md).

 ## MIPS based

 MStar used to make a lot of MIPS based SoCs for STBs.
 These aren't that